sgalizia/sa-2018-landing-page/P02-HTML-Basics/content.md

 We've learned about some basic HTML elements.
 Let's test our knowledge by starting to build the content of our landing page.

 Since we haven't introduced `.css`, we'll be focusing purely on implement the content of our design.
-(We'll learn about styling our HTML elements in the next section.)
+(We'll learn about styling our HTML elements in the next section).

 To start, let's review the final design of the header for our landing page: